Nurturing leads in HubSpot (in 2020): The ultimate guide

 72% of buyers will reach out to Google when searching for information.
 That’s a lot of search volume with people looking for a product or service that you may offer.

-We can turn this part of their search into a lead generating opportunity for us, by creating informational media that helps the consumer with their purchasing decision, and keeps you in the top of their mind to make a purchase.
+We can turn this part of their search into a lead-generating opportunity for us, by creating informational media that helps the consumer with their purchasing decision, and keeps you at the top of their mind to make a purchase.

 Videos are a great way to build interest.
 6/10 people would rather watch videos online than on television.

 They’re also a really great way to explain information that would otherwise be difficult to understand through reading.

 With online trends towards the continued advancement of video, it’s pretty important to make sure you’re utilizing it to help your leads gather more information about your products and your brand.